OrangeMakers/Skumfidus/WIRERING.md

 Notes:
 1. Ensure all GND connections are properly connected to a common ground, including the relay module's GND.
-2. The Start Button should be connected between PIN 15 and GND, with the internal pull-up resistor enabled in software.
+2. The Start Button should be connected between PIN 15 and GND, with the internal pull-up resistor enabled in software (INPUT_PULLUP).
 3. The Relay Control (PIN 14) should be connected to the control pin of your relay module.
 4. The LCD and other components are powered from the common 5V supply.
 5. The Stepper Motor connections (A1, A2, B1, B2) go to the TMC2209 driver, not directly to the ESP32.